Part 3: Target Segments

 Each of the Company’s current customers falls into one of three “objective” categories:

-The Stay In and Increase Use customers are profitable Core customers for the Company.
+The Stay In and Increase Use objectives: These customers are profitable Core customers for the Company.
 They deserve long-term investment.
 The Company’s objective with a Stay In customer is to maintain the Company’s current proportion of the customer’s total purchases.
 (See Symptom: “Customers are Making Significant Changes in Their Supplier Arrangements.”)
-The Company adopts this approach to these customers because it believes there is little prospect that the Company can increase its volume with that customer.
+The Company adopts this approach to these customers because it believes there is little prospect that the Company can increase its percentage of the customer’s purchases with that customer.
 Because the customer is profitable, however, you do not want to lose any part of the customer relationship to another competitor.

 Stay In Examples »

 Current customers who are Increase Use candidates offer the Company the potential to increase the proportion of their purchases with the Company.
-You have two objectives with these customers.
-First, to avoid any negative volatility with them and, second, to increase volume with them through positive volatility.
+With these customers you want to avoid any negative volatility events and to increase volume with them through positive volatility.

 The company may wish to set priorities for its marketing and sales programs devoted toward Core customers.
 Here the results from Analysis 25: The Expected Gain Index prove very helpful.
 The company is far more likely to gain share from weak competition than it is from strong competition.
 This is particularly true in industries where failure dominates volatility.
 In setting its priorities for marketing and sales efforts, the customers most likely to produce additional volume for the company are those served by weak competitors.